What are National Teaching Schools?

 National College for School Leadership

 National College works to develop and support great leaders of schools and early years settings so that they can make a positive difference to children’s lives.
-The National College has developed a model, through the Teaching Schools, that allows for flexibility in choice and delivery while staying within the remit of collaborative support across the six main focus areas.
+The National College has developed a model, through the Teaching Schools, that allows for flexibility in choice and delivery while staying within the remit of collaborative support across the three main focus areas.
 Read more here.

 The Teaching School Council